Mf948/Video-Player/README.md

 </div>

 # Video Player

-Construye un lindo reproductor de video y disfruta de contenido a tu propio estilo.
+Build a Modern style design Video Player

-## Requerimentos
+## Requirements

 Estilo libre.
 Lleva el diseño al código utilizando tu framework favorito, o con HTML y CSS, no hay ninguna limitación.

-- Aplicar una animación opcional para generar un efecto de transición al pausar y reproducir contenido
+- Apply an optional animation to generate a transition effect when pausing and playing content
-- Podrás avanzar o retroceder 10 segundos al presionar las acciones
+- You can move forward or back 10 seconds by pressing the actions
-- Cubre todas las resoluciones del diseño
+- Covers all design resolutions
-- Sube tu código a GitHub
+- Upload your code to GitHub
-- Publica tu resultado con github pages
+- Publish your result with github pages
-- Mándalo a revisión desde tu [perfil](https://leonidasesteban.com/estudiante)
+- Send it for review from your [profile](https://leonidasesteban.com/estudiante)

 ## Desktop